Features of Database Management System

 The ACID properties in a DBMS ensure reliable transactions, which are crucial for data integrity.
 ACID stands for Atomicity (ensuring all parts of a transaction are completed), Consistency (keeping the database in a valid state), Isolation (making sure transactions don’t interfere with each other), and Durability (ensuring data remains safe even after a system failure).
 These properties work together to guarantee that all database operations are accurate and secure.

-Atomicity of Operations (Transaction)
+Atomicity of Operations

 Every transaction in a database management system (DBMS) is handled as a single, indivisible entity because of the atomicity of operations.
-This indicates that either every transaction component is completed or none of it is.
+This indicates that either every transaction component is completed or none of them is.
 If something goes wrong during the process, the system will roll back any changes, keeping the database consistent.
 This characteristic protects the data from being partially updated, ensuring reliability and integrity.

 Distributed Database System